dupontdenis/let-s-start-mongoAPI/README.md

 ## 💡 Tips

+1. **CORS is enabled** - API can be accessed from any origin (browser apps, frontends, etc.)
-1. Use the browser console or a separate HTML file to test fetch requests
+2. Use the browser console or a separate HTML file to test fetch requests
-2. Use the `test-api.http` file for quick testing with the VS Code REST Client extension
+3. Use the `test-api.http` file for quick testing with the VS Code REST Client extension
-3. Always check the server console for logs
+4. Always check the server console for logs
-4. MongoDB must be running before starting the server
+5. MongoDB must be running before starting the server
+6. Routes use chaining for cleaner code organization

 ## 📚 Next Steps